FontysVenlo/esd-workshop-spring-boot-hibernate/Workshop/Project - Workshop Assignment/steamed/challenge with Solutions.md

 ![database.png](diagrams%2Fdatabase.png)()[]

+## Review
+fields:
+- private Long id;
+- private String title;
+- private Long rating;
+- private String comment;
+- private LocalTime created_at;

+Constraints:
+The title can only be 100 Characters long.
+The rating has to be from 1-3 (1 = Bad, 2 = Okay, 3 = Good) (Could have also been solved with an enum but is nice for the challenge)

+- 0-10 min: Introduction, project setup explanation (entities, repos, 1 basic controller), explain how tests work.

+- 10-35 min: Challenge 1: Build Publisher CRUD (with tests).
+Students work to make PublisherChallengeTest.java pass.

+- 45-55 min: Challenge 2: Quiz on existing data using the API.
+Give them 2-3 questions about the pre-populated data (including the new publishers and games linked to them) that require them to make API calls to find answers.

+- 55-60+ min: Solution walkthrough for the quiz, general Q&A, next steps/resources.

 ## The assignment:
 This Spring Boot Application is the backend for a Game Website in which you can buy and review games.
 You might be familiar with some platform sounding pretty similar to "Steamed" ;) .